Lenny Rodrigues: I want to finish my career in Goa | Goal.com

 "I want to finish my career in Goa," he said.

 His youth career spanned across various Goan clubs like Fransa Pax (now disbanded), Salgaocar FC and Churchill Brothers.
-Lenny insists that Goan players have a lot of talent, given that almost 17 Goan players featuring the ISL.
+The lanky midfielder insists that Goan players have a lot of talent, given that almost 17 Goan players featuring the ISL.

 Though FC Goa had more local players (8) than any other club in the ISL last season, Rodrigues wants more.
 "We need more Goan players.
 Goan players have a lot of talent and quality."